 William Castle acquired the movie rights to the novel.
 Robert Evans of Paramount agreed to green-light the project if Castle did not direct.
-This was due to Castle's fame and reputation as a director of low budget horror films.
-Castle was allowed to make a prominent cameo appearance.
+This was due to Castle's reputation as a director of low-budget horror films.
+He was, however, allowed to make a prominent cameo appearance.

 This was Roman Polanski's first American film.
 His first American film was going to be Downhill Racer (1969), but Robert Evans of Paramount decided that "Rosemary's Baby" would be more suited to Polanski.

 Roman Polanski was so faithful to the novel that he asked Ira Levin the date of the issue of the New Yorker in which Guy Woodhouse sees a shirt he wants.
 Levin confessed that he had made up the detail.

 The film is almost an exact adaptation of the novel on which it's based.
 Most of the material left out during adaptation was done so for time, but the vast majority of all events and characters in the film play out the same way and in the same order as they do in the book.

 Production chief Robert Evans has admitted that he simply used an offer to direct Downhill Racer (1969) to lure Roman Polanski from Europe.
 It was his intention to have Polanski direct this film all along.